FuelLabs/sway/docs/book/src/sway-program-types/smart_contracts.md

 ## The `ContractId` type

-Contracts have an associated `ContractId` type in Sway which allows for Sway programs to interact with contracts in the Sway language.
+Contracts have an associated `ContractId` type in Sway.
+The `ContractId` type allows for Sway programs to refer to contracts in the Sway language.
 Please refer to the [ContractId](../basics/blockchain_types.md#contractid-type) section of the book for more information on `ContractId`s.

 ## Calling a Smart Contract from a Script